OnArrow/recite_word/Lesson/Part 02/07/Lesson 62.md

 8. `for/form miles around` 周边数英里

    ```
-   It's the only place to gat gas for miles around here.
+   It's the only place to get gas for miles around here.

    People used to come from miles around to buy our pictures.